 Many speeches from policy makers today detailed the progress that has been made over the years and equally recognized the work that still lies ahead.
 On the front line of the effort of ensuring a continent fit for every child is Martha, the founder of Utugi Angels, a shelter that cares for children with disabilities.

 To help us understand what this day means to children with disabilities that live in institutions, she shared this profound story of one of the children.

-Ron, in many ways, represents struggles that children with disabilities go through.
+Ian, in many ways, represents struggles that children with disabilities go through.
 Our society, as a result of many superstitions and outdated cultural beliefs, has seen children with disabilities thrown to the periphery of society.
-As we celebrate this day and reflect upon the challenges facing African children, Utagi Angles recognizes the contributions being made by organizations such as Lift The Children that are supporting facilities like ours to create safety for the children.
+As we celebrate this day and reflect upon the challenges facing African children, Utugi Angles recognizes the contributions being made by organizations such as Lift The Children that are supporting facilities like ours to create safety for the children.

 To know more about Utugi Angel visit there social media handle and website